genmon/braggoscope-search/README.md

 ## Status

-- The PartyKit backend hosts an admin/test UI
+- The PartyKit backend runs:
+  - a test UI
+  - an admin UI (to kick off the indexer)
+  - a vector database
+  - an embedding model
-- A Cloudflare worker upserts and can query a vector index
+  - the ability to query the index over POST
 - The backend can build the index and query it
 - The frontend is built as a web component using Stencil
 - The component is shipped and usable on braggoscope.com.